 The only selective memory God uses, relates to our sin.
 Once we are forgiven, He remembers our sins no more (Isaiah 43:25).
 Since God has perfect memory, ultimately that means God chooses to forget.
 He no longer holds us accountable for those sins.
 Jesus paid our debt.
 What a precious truth to hold close to our own hearts!

-Lord, no matter how long we’ve called earth our home, we’re all growing older.
+Lord, no matter how long we’ve called earth our home, we’re all aging.
 And we all forget things!
 Help us to worry less about the things that don’t really matter, and spend more time remembering and loving You!
 Thank You that You will never forget us!